WebSlinger04/MediaMaster/README.md

 # Features

-- Displays info about media file
+- Displays info about media filess
-- Change media files esolution, name, and color space
+- Change media files resolution, name, and color space
 - Convert images/and videos to formats: (TBD)
 - Create videos from image sequences
 - Controlled through a GUI